systemcarl/weblog/articles/about-me.md

     [*Python*] and [*C++*] —
     my software and programming skills are self-taught.

-While modding video games on my free time, I began writing small scripts to
+While modding video games in my free time, I began writing small scripts to
     automate medial tasks, and free-lancing for friends and family.
 Then, while building a website for my good friend [Jerry's business], I realized the potential of [*the web*]